Azure/azure-sdk/docs/java/spring.md

 ## Dependencies

 {% include requirement/MUSTNOT id="java-spring-dependency-approval" %} introduce dependencies on libraries, or change dependency versions, without discussion with the Java architect.
-Each dependency must receive explicit approval and whitelisting before it may be used.
+Each dependency must receive explicit approval and be added to the dependency allow list before it may be used.

 {% include requirement/MUSTNOT id="java-spring-dependency-conflicts" %} introduce dependencies on library versions that conflict with the transitive dependencies of Spring libraries.